eliabieri/wg_display/README.md

 ## ✨ Features

 - 🦀 Fully built in Rust
-- 🔧 Easily extensible.
-Write your own widget with ease!
+- 🔧 Extensible through WebAssembly.
+Write your own widget in Rust or any other language that compiles to WebAssembly
-- 🚀 Compiles to single binary
+- 🚀 Easy deployment.
+Compiles to single binary
 - 🤑 Only needs a Raspberry Pi Zero (or others) and a 15$ display
 - ⚙️ Widgets can be configured by the user via a web interface